kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 * cycle of kustomization file references exists

 **Warning cases**:
-* `newDir` refers to `base` kustomization layer outside of `newDir`, and `base` has remote references
+* `target` references a local path that traverses outside of `scope`
-* KRM function has container image or exec binary that the user might not have locally
+* KRM function has container image that the user might not have locally

+For the warning cases, the command will ignore the reference and continue execution.

-If the command runs without any errors, `kustomize build` on `target` and `newDir` should produce the same output.
+If the command runs without any errors or warnings, `kustomize build` without `--load-restrictor LoadRestrictionsNone` on `target` and `newDir` should produce the same output.

 ### User Stories